800th anniversary of the translation of the relics of Saint Thomas Becket

 Unfortunately, the shrine was destroyed during the Dissolution of the Monasteries, on orders from King Henry VIII.
 The king also ordered that Becket's bones were to be destroyed and declared that all mention of Becket’s name should be obliterated.

 Nevertheless, and fortunately, King Henry VIII's wish to obliterate Becket's name failed and the the modern-day visitor (subject to visiting times in this Covid-19 era), can visit a candle which marks the place where St Thomas Becket’s shrine was situated (with some stunning windows behind).
-Surrounding the Shrine is the tomb of King Henry IV and his wife; plus opposite them, their son, the famous Black Prince.
+Surrounding the Shrine is the tomb of King Henry IV and his wife; plus opposite them, their cousin, the famous Black Prince.

 As 2020 is such a special anniversary, York University have reconstructed the Shrine using CGI.
 Researchers at York University have used all currently available evidence to reconstruct how the shrine would have looked in 1408.
 Read more here.

 It is also possible to visit a modern sculpture marking the spot of St Thomas Becket's martyrdom.
 It was installed in 1986, and the dramatic sculpture represents four swords for the four knights (two metal swords with reddened tips and their two shadows).
 The design is the work of Giles Blomfield of Truro.

 Before the sculpture had been installed, Saint Pope John Paul II knelt and prayed with the Archbishop of Canterbury in 1982 and a plaque (see below) can be seen there.

 Bringing us into the 21st Century, how should we reflect on this martyrdom 800 years later?
 On this, I would like to share the thoughts of the Archbishop of Canterbury..